mjordan/islandora_restricted_datastreams/README.md

 1. Modify their site's GSearch stylesheets to not index the restricted datastreams.
 This is the most complicated option.
 1. Apply a MIME type to restricted datastreams that will prevent them from being indexed by GSearch.
 This is probably the least disruptive option.

 This module provides an easy way to implement the third option.
-It will assign the MIME type `application/octet-stream` to all datastreams that have a DSID that is configured to be restricted, regardless of what the real MIME type should be.
-Note that the file extension that Islandora will give datastream files of this MIME type if downloaded (which can only be done by authorized users, of course) is `.bin`.
+It will assign the MIME type `application/octet-stream` to all datastreams that have a DSID configured to be restricted, regardless of what the real MIME type should be.
+Note that the default file extension that Islandora will give datastream files of this MIME type if downloaded (which can only be done by authorized users, of course) is `.bin`.

 ## Maintainer